nuts-foundation/nuts-specification/rfc/rfcdid-did-nuts-method.md

 All data is public knowledge.
 All considerations from [§10 of did-core](https://www.w3.org/TR/did-core/#privacy-considerations) apply.

 ## 4. Services
 It is to be expected that each DID subject will add services to the DID Document.
 Specific services will be specified in their own RFC.
-Both services with a `serviceEndpoint` URI and with a set of properties MUST be supported.
+A service can define an absolute endpoint URI or be a compound service, referring to a set of services.
+This is often the case when a SaaS provider defines endpoints to be used for all clients.

+For an absolute endpoint URI the `serviceEndpoint` MUST be a string containing the URI.
+For a compound service the `serviceEndpoint` MUST contain a map containing references to absolute endpoint URI services.

 The service identifier MUST be constructed from the DID followed by a `#`, the service type, a `-` and an identifier unique to the DID document.